WRITE A REVIEW

 Hair: Brunette, Other, Other

 For what I need from a pressed powder, this is just fine.
 The limited range in colours does not affect me, as my skin is very pale, and so the translucent shade is ideal.
 I especially love how it lightens my foundation, as I find it extremely difficult to find a good foundation in the right shade.
 It is definitely an essential item for me.The only downside is the packaging, which is quite cheap looking...
 The applicator which comes with it isn't particularly good, either, but when you can buy a whole bag of make up sponges for a pound, that isn't particularly important.I really like this; packaging aside, the product itself is great, and I will definitely repurchase when I run out!

 For being DIRT CHEAP, this powder isn't THAT bad.
 The colour selection is horrible, I think there is like..
 3 shades to chose from.
 I bought Warm Beige, and it is WAY too light... not even beige at all.
 But I seem to make it work.
 It is pretty sheer, but it leaves a nice matte finish, which I love.
 Sometimes it looks a little chalky, and when using a powder brush, it almost turns into dust and gets everywhere.
 However, I would purchase again if I needed something cheap and quick.

-I love how this product does not add color (Translucent shade), which is crucial for me and my pale foundations.
+I am a blue eyed NW10 (NW20 when tanning from a bottle).I love how this product does not add color (Translucent shade), which is crucial for me and my pale foundations.
 Also, it adds a diffused light look and helps hide imperfections and give me that porcelain doll skin look.
 However, this does not get a "5" because it does very little to control oil :(